The work that held.

 Fleet: parallel branch preview dashboard

-An open-source tool that runs every feature branch of your app at the same time on localhost, each in its own container behind a gateway.
-One dashboard to spin them up, tail logs, preview the running app, diff UI states, and leave QA notes per feature.
-It auto-detects the stack and manages multiple repos through git worktrees.
+Stop rebuilding and run them all: every feature branch of your app at the same time on localhost, each in its own container behind a gateway.
+Fleet auto-detects the stack and manages multiple repos through git worktrees.

 Mars private